Is buying in Brooklyn worth it?

 I bought an apartment in Park Slope for 700k, renovated it and sold if for 815k 3 years later.
-With 175k down, in theory I made an 60% return.
-Including the renovation costs, lawyers, permits and agent fees, was it 'worth it'?
+With 175k down, I made a 60% return.
+But, including the renovation costs, lawyers, permits and agent fees, was it 'worth it'?

-I don't want to detail the whole renovation process, but it was very stressful.
-That said, the output is pretty satisfying.
+I don't want to detail the whole renovation process, but it was both stressful and satisfying.
 Before on the left; after on the right.

 Rent vs buy calculation